 Training skills and related sub-skills

 Calcularis contains internal, branched networks of clearly defined, hierarchically linked sub-skills.
 It contains a range of training tasks for each of these skills and covers a range of degrees of difficulty.
-Once a particular skill has been mastered, the program delivers games to train related sub-skills.
-Within this process, an important element of the training is the repetition of tasks in different contexts, since this not only consolidates the knowledge learned, but also enhances the user’s mental flexibility.
-The enjoyment they gain from mastering new skills helps motivate them to continue tackling their learning weaknesses.
+Once a particular skill has been mastered, the program delivers games to train-related sub-skills.
+Within this process, an important element of the training is the repetition of tasks in different contexts, since this not only consolidates the knowledge learned but also enhances the user’s mental flexibility.
+The enjoyment they gain from mastering new skills helps motivate them to continue tackling their learning needs.

 Tailored to users

-In order for support to be targeted and effective, it must take into account the current cognitive developmental level of each child and proceed from there in a step-by-step fashion.
-Our learning software continually analyses the child’s current skill level and level of progress, creating a basis for the tailored delivery of learning content.
+In order for support to be targeted and effective, it must take into account the current cognitive developmental level of each student and proceed from there in a step-by-step fashion.
+Our learning software continually analyses the student’s current skill level and level of progress, creating a basis for the tailored delivery of learning content.
 Both the Calcularis and Orthograph programs adapt to the skills and speed of the individual learner and support them in exactly the areas in which they struggle most.
-Customised training sessions help them overcome their learning weaknesses in a game-based fashion.
-The learning software doesn’t merely fight the systems, but tackles the problem at the root.
+Customised training sessions help them overcome their difficulties in a game-based fashion.
+The learning software doesn’t merely fight the systems but tackles the problem at the root.

 Individually tailored learning

 Children work independently at the computer.
 The software is powered by a complex mathematical model that continually analyses the user’s learning behaviour and calculates which word should be introduced or repeated next in order to facilitate maximum learning progress.
-Errors are transposed into new training words, helping users make improvements in their personal areas of difficulty.
+Errors are transposed into new training words, helping users make improvements where they need them most.
 Orthograph is built on the principle of immediate feedback.
-If an incorrect letter is entered, an error sound will play and the mistake will be highlighted on the screen, enabling the learner to make corrections in real time and avoid assimilating an incorrect image of how the word is spelt.
-Children overcome their difficulties in a playful yet effective way.
+If an incorrect letter is entered, an error sound will play and the mistake will be highlighted on the screen, enabling the learner to make corrections in real-time and avoid assimilating an incorrect image of how the word is spelt.
+Student’s overcome their difficulties in a playful yet effective way.

 Automatic learning analysis

 At the beginning of their training, all users start with the simplest game available, which works with the number range 0 – 10.
-With each answer, Calcularis recalculates the user’s level of knowledge and chooses the next game accordingly, thereby facilitating the greatest possible level of progress.
-In doing this, it adapts automatically to the skills and weaknesses of each user.
-When all the skills for a particular number range have been mastered, Calcularis switches to the next-largest number range.
-Thanks to this adaptive function, users have chance to acquire knowledge at their own speed and according to their personal learning style.
+With each answer, Calcularis recalculates the user’s knowledge level and chooses the next game accordingly, thereby facilitating the greatest possible level of progress.
+In doing this, it adapts automatically to the skills and needs of each user.
+When all of a particular number range has been mastered, Calcularis switches to the next-largest number range.
+Thanks to this adaptive function, users have a chance to acquire knowledge at their own speed and according to their personal learning style.
 At the same time, Calcularis ensures that all necessary skills are systematically developed and trained.

 Automatic learning analysis

-After each session, children have the opportunity to place a colourful sticket in their sticker booklet.
+After each session, students have the opportunity to place a colourful sticker in their sticker booklet.
 Once they have completed a module, they receive a corresponding medal.
 This visual representation of progress provides motivation and increases the children’s self-confidence.
 They see how much training they have completed and what they have achieved.

 However, the software is most effective when its use is supervised by specialists.
-Ideally, learners will undertake 2-4 independent training sessions at home or school each week, while support workers or parents can review, evaluate or adjust the learning path every few days or weeks as needed.
-These reviews can take place at short, regular intervals or in the form of a 5-minute round-up one per month, depending on how intensively you wish to support and monitor the child’s progress.
+Ideally, learners will undertake 2-4 independent training sessions at home or school each week, while teachers or parents can review, evaluate or adjust the learning path every few days or weeks as needed.
+These reviews can take place at short, regular intervals or in the form of a 5-minute round-up one per month, depending on how intensively you wish to support and monitor the student’s progress.

-The more enthusiastic and motivated we are, the easier it is to succeed at learning – yet it’s precisely when we’re not very good at something that we quickly become demotivated through overload, frustration or stress.
-Of course, in such cases, we are greatly encouraged by receiving external praise, rewards or motivational words; however, these boosts work only for a short time and often leave something to be desired in terms of their credibility.
+The more enthusiastic and motivated we are, the easier it is to succeed at learning.
+Yet it’s precisely when we’re not very good at something that we quickly become demotivated through overload, frustration and/or stress.
+Of course, in such cases, we can be encouraged by receiving external praise, rewards or motivational words; however, these boosts work only for a short time and often leave something to be desired in terms of their credibility.
 Only when we can activate our inner system of motivation, learn on our own initiative and feel a sense of drive for our goal can we remain focused on a task and learn successfully.

 For this reason, there are several carefully selected motivational aspects built into our Dybuster learning games:

 Training sessions are limited to 20 minutes at a time.
-The feeling that the training session is manageable provides motivation to learners, who have the goal in their sights and can see the end of their work time.
+The feeling that the training session is manageable provides motivation to learners, who have the goal in sight and can see the end of their work time.